dfinity/dre-airflow/rollout-dashboard/README.md

 ## To-do

+* Fix tests for the paged gets.
+If they are broken.
+Check for boundary conditions.
 * Optimize merge() because right now it's O(n^2).
 * Optimize HTTP requests to happen only when the Airflow API says there has been an update.
   * Further optimize by only querying for data that is known to have changed and no more.